Medically reviewed by Drugs.com. Last updated on Jun 19, 2023.

 Many cases of traveler's diarrhea can be prevented.
 Keep the following rules in mind, even in expensive resorts and hotels:

-Alcohol does not sterilize water, so be cautious about contaminated water (including ice) used in mixed drinks.
+- Alcohol does not sterilize water, so be cautious about contaminated water (including ice) used in mixed drinks.

-Carbonated beverages and bottled water are usually safe to drink, but don't use ice, which could be contaminated.
+- Carbonated beverages and bottled water are usually safe to drink, but don't use ice, which could be contaminated.
 Drink from the bottle with a straw, rather than out of a glass.
 The glass may have been washed with contaminated water.

-Purify water by boiling it for at least three minutes or using a water purification system.
+- Purify water by boiling it for at least three minutes or using a water purification system.

-Avoid dairy products, unless you are sure they have been pasteurized, and avoid undercooked meat and fish.
+- Avoid dairy products, unless you are sure they have been pasteurized, and avoid undercooked meat and fish.

-Wash your hands with the cleanest water available, or disinfect them with alcohol wipes before eating.
+- Wash your hands with the cleanest water available, or disinfect them with alcohol wipes before eating.

 Dehydration is the biggest danger of traveler's diarrhea, so replacing fluids is extremely important.
 If you have mild diarrhea, drink broth and diluted fruit juice or sport drinks.
 Alternate salty and sweet beverages (such as tomato juice and fruit juice) to replace your body's electrolytes.
 Electrolytes are the charged particles that make up salt.
-Electrolytes such as sodium, potassium, chloride, calcium and magnesium play a crucial role in many functions of your body's cells.
+Electrolytes such as sodium, potassium, chloride, calcium, and magnesium play a crucial role in many functions of your body's cells.

-Keep in mind that fruit juice, broth and sports drinks do not contain the right concentration of electrolytes for this purpose.
+Keep in mind that fruit juice, broth, and sports drinks do not contain the right concentration of electrolytes for this purpose.

-In most cases, diarrhea ends within three to five days without antibiotic treatment.
+In most cases, traveler's diarrhea ends within three to five days without antibiotic treatment.
 However, it is a good idea to get a prescription from your doctor, and bring the antibiotic medication with you in case you need it.
-You should take antibiotics if you develop moderate or severe symptoms, such as fever, more than four episodes of diarrhea per day, or blood or mucus in the stool.
+The general advice is to take antibiotics if you develop moderate or severe symptoms, such as fever, more than four episodes of diarrhea per day, or blood or mucus in the stool.